What is a "Man in the middle" attack and how to prevent it

 share post

-What are “Man in the Middle” attacks?
-As their name indicates, they are those cyberattacks in which the hacker gets in the middle of the communications between sender and receiver, intercepts the message and modifies it.
+What are "Man in the Middle" attacks?
+As the name suggests, they are those cyberattacks in which the hacker gets in the middle of the communications between sender and receiver, intercepts the message and modifies it.
 Thus, some hackers managed to steal 1 million euros from an Israeli Startup, and as a consequence, bankrupt it.

 The attack intercepted the communications between the venture capital and the Startup, thus managing to cancel a face-to-face meeting between the two, and modified the account number, attached to an email, for the transaction of the funds.
 The venture capital paid the amount into a fake account controlled by the hackers, thinking it was the Startup's. (access the full article)